 Color me gone

 I sometimes felt like an uncomfortable witness to Vietnam’s growth.
-Toeing the line between my loyalty to those who left after the war and my fascination with the architects who are designing a new Vietnam.
-But over time, Vietnam became less of a place and more of an idea.
-A veiled dystopia constantly moving forward to the detriment of everything left behind.
+Toeing the line between my loyalty to those who fled the country and my fascination with the architects who are designing a new Vietnam.
+But over time, the new Vietnam became less of a place and more of an idea.
+A veiled capitalist dystopia constantly moving forward to the detriment of everything left behind.

-Author Michael Herr once said, “All the wrong people remember Vietnam.
+While Herr helped to fuel the American industry of memory by co-writing films like Apocalypse Now and Full Metal Jacket, it’s a quote that he said two years after Kubrick’s film was released that resonates most.
+“All the wrong people remember Vietnam.
 I think all the people who remember it should forget it, and all the people who forgot it should remember it.”

 Color Me Gone Trailer